Home Is the Essence of Christmas

 Home Is the Essence of Christmas is the ninth studio album by American R&B singer Joe, released on November 2, 2010.
-The album features 10 songs, including album Make Sure You're Home for Christmas's six songs and two Joe originals ("It Ain't Christmas", "Make Sure You're Home").
+The album features 10 songs, including album Make Sure You're Home for Christmas's six songs and three Joe originals ("Christmas in New York", "It Ain't Christmas", "Make Sure You're Home").
 It was recorded and mixed by veteran producer/engineer Gene Lennon in Joshua Thompson’s studios in New Jersey.